 - 4.3 Access to Confidential Applicant Materials.
-The Department will place in a secure online location the application materials of candidates who have been approved for campus interviews (but not for other applicants).
-The Department Chair/Head and any Faculty who wish to view applicant materials may do so only after first signing a confidentiality statement that specifies the following: - She/he will not disclose or distribute the contents of such confidential information to anyone outside the Department's Faculty or academic administration. - She/he will not disclose or distribute the contents of such confidential information to any of the candidates, including the candidate who may be ultimately employed. - She/he will not contact any of the parties who have provided confidential references, unless approved to do so by the Search Committee.
-The Search Committee is exempt from this rule. - She/he will abide by university policies in using the information disclosed in the materials.
+The Department will place in a secure online location the application materials of all candidates.
+The Department Chair and any Faculty who wish to view applicant materials may do so only after first signing a confidentiality statement that specifies the following: - She/he will not disclose or distribute the contents of such confidential information to anyone outside the Department's Faculty or academic administration. - She/he will not disclose or distribute the contents of such confidential information to any of the candidates, including the candidate who may be ultimately employed. - She/he will not make a physical (including printed) or electronic copy of any of the materials. - She/he will not contact any of the parties who have provided confidential references. - She/he will abide by university policies in using the information disclosed in the materials.
 In particular, she or he will adhere to the university's guidelines on impartiality/objectivity in the university's nondiscrimination policy.